rainihelmstadter/rainihelmstadter/urban_greenspace.md

 This chloropleth plot shows depression rates per census tract in Chicago.

 ## Methods

 To investigate this question, I utilized data from the [CDC Places](https://www.cdc.gov/places/tools/data-portal.html) dataset and [NAIP imagery](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-aerial-photography-national-agriculture-imagery-program-naip) accessed through the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) (MPC).
-The CDC Places dataset _______.
-NAIP imagery ___________.
+The CDC Places dataset provides public health data at a variety of scales, including census tracts.
+NAIP (National Agriculture Imagery Program) imagery is a collection of high-resolution aerial photography taken during the growing period and maintained by the USDA.
 I accessed the MPC using the STAC API.
 I used the NAIP imagery to calculate NDVI statistics on greenspace for each census tract.

 First, I downloaded census tracts from the CDC, and then utilized the Socrata API to download data on depression rates for each census tract in 2023.
 Next, I gathered the MPC URL(s) for the NAIP imagery that corresponds to each census tract.
 This list of URLs was then be used to compute the NDVI statistics on the MPC.
 The statistics were: fraction vegetated, or fraction of the census tract that has vegetated (green) landcover; edge density, or how divided up or cohesive the greenspace in a tract is; and mean patch size, which is the average size of a greenspace in the given tract.
 To identify edges for the edge density, I performed a convolution using a 3x3 kernel.
 After computing NDVI statistics, I made chloropleth plots to visually compare depression rates and the various greenspace statistics.
 Finally, I used a linear regression model to better understand how strong the relationship between greenspace and depression rates is.
 I used a train-test-split method to test the data, as well as investigate spatial bias.
 Before performing the regression, I log transformed some variables to ensure issues of collinearity and normal distribution didn't interfere.

 ## Results